 A strategy is not a fixed recipe

-A best strategy for every game don't exist and must always evolve.
+The best strategy for every game doesn't exist and must always evolve.
 You can not win every game with the same strategy.

 Once you are in control, you can think more about working out your original game plan.

 In Risk, you are playing against human opponents with minds, and they can have weaknesses which you can exploit.
-Unlike chess, you are not searching in Risk for a perfect move but you search for a way to control your opponent's mind.
+Unlike chess, you are not searching in Risk for a perfect move but a way to control your opponent's mind.

-The faster you can do this, the more successfull you will be.
+The faster you can do this, the more successful you will be.

-No matter what continent you go for, it's crutial that you can hold the continent at least a few turns.
-And the sooner you can do it, the better.
+No matter what continent you go for, it's crucial that you can hold the continent at least a few turns.
+Controlling a continent makes you an attractive target for other players to attack.
+The sooner you can hold a continent, the better.
 So, make always sure that you have enough troops left to defend the continent's borders.
 If not, another player will for sure attack you to prevent you from getting the extra armies on your next turn.

-In every new turn, you must always place all of your extra armies on your boarders and fronts.
-Remember that armies that are placed within a continent are useless.
+In every new turn, you must always place all of your extra armies on your borders and fronts.
+Remember that troops that are placed within a continent are useless.
 Move them to the outside because every army counts to deter invasions.

-Your opponents are planning to complete their strategy plans.
+Your opponents are planning to complete their strategic plans.
 If their plans go well, you will end up in deep trouble.